Team293/AprilTagDetection/README.md

 To calibrate your camera, navigate to the `camera calibration` folder and run the `generate_calibration_images.py` file.
 Use the SPACE key to create 15 images for creating a camera profile.
 After 15 images are created (or the Q key is pressed) the GUI will close.
 Use the calibration board provided in `assets` for calibration images.

+After the images are created, run the `calibrate_camera.py` file in the `camera calibration` folder.
+While this is happening, a GUI should appear with lines and dots overlayed on top of input images.
+If you do not see this, there may be a problem with your calibration images and you should try generating them using the `generate_calibration_images.py` file.
+If you see the overlays on your images, wait for the interface to close.
+Afterwards, a `CameraCalibration.npz` file should have been created in the `camera calibration` folder.

 # Use

 After calibrating your camera, you should be able to run `track_apriltags.py` in the main folder.
 This will display a camera feed and an overlay of the april tag tracking data.